georust/rinex/rinex-cli/README.md

 ### File naming conventions

-File names are disregarded by these tools, you can analyze & parse files that do not follow naming conventions.
+File names are disregarded by this tool, you can analyze & parse files that do not follow naming conventions.

 When producing data, this tool will eventually help the user to generate RINEX that follows